 'Heritage Counts' is an annual survey of the state of England's historic environment.
 It is produced by English Heritage on behalf of the Historic Environment Forum (HEF).

 Each year 'Heritage Counts' explores the social and economic role of the historic environment and focuses on a different theme.
-The theme of 'Heritage Counts 2013' is skills in the historic environment.
+The theme of 'Heritage Counts 2014' is the value and impact of heritage.

 For more information please see our Frequently Asked Questions.